|Photo Courtesy of Pixabay – Hitcom|

 Most of us seem to buy more than we need.
 This might be great for the economy, but it is not necessarily a good thing for our homes.
 Too much of anything presents a problem of clutter if you don’t have enough space to store.
-Therefore, you eventually have two options of downsizing some items or storing possessions elsewhere to keep stress levels down.
+Therefore, you eventually have two options of downsizing some items or storing possessions elsewhere such as in self-storage to keep stress levels down.

 Of course, no one likes to part with their treasures, especially if they have sentimental value such as your grandmother’s set of china or a sizeable teapot collection from your dearly beloved aunt.
 Ask yourself though how often or if you ever you plan to use those things first or just keep them on a shelf or packaged in a box.
 After all, grandmothers’ china may be beautifully ornate and a part of your family’s history, but do you trust the glaze to be lead-free to be safe to eat from now?
 As to your favorite aunt’s teapot collection, you might be admiring them in a china cabinet, perhaps, but ask yourself if you’re really a tea drinker or mostly prefer coffee or soda?
 These are the questions that you need to consider when examining your belongings, if you intend to keep your sanity.

 My recommendation is to pick and choose items based on their practical use in your life.
 Gather what you can’t live without in one section of the room and then place the other items on the opposite side.

 The hard part comes next.
 From the items you want to keep but don’t really have room for, try to sort out the essentials from the nonessentials but keepsake items.
 Some of the nonessentials are ones that aren’t really important to you that may want to donate to charity.
 Others are ideal for a garage sale or a trip to the flea market.